Privacy Policy

 Your personal data may be shared with us by your local hospice, should they become a member of the Local Hospice Lottery.
 You should check their Privacy Policy when you provide your personal data to them in order to understand fully how they will process your personal data.

-4.3 When you give permission to other organisations to share it
+4.3 When you give permission to other organisations to share your personal data with us

-You should check their Privacy Policy when you provide your personal data to them in order to understand fully how they will process your personal data.
+You should check the Privacy Policy of the third party organisations you engage with when you provide your personal data to them in order to understand fully how they will process your personal data.

 4.4 When you visit our Website